-Georgia State law requires you to attend a State certified Defensive Driving course if your license has been revoke or suspended for any reason other than drugs or alcohol, The Department of Driver Services (DDS) regulates Driver Improvement Clinics also referred to as Defensive Driving Clinics (DDC).
+Georgia State law requires you to attend a State certified Defensive Driving course if your license has been revoked or suspended for any reason other than drugs or alcohol, The Department of Driver Services (DDS) regulates Driver Improvement Clinics also referred to as Defensive Driving Clinics (DDC).
 The course is designed to teach drivers about safe driving attitudes and behaviors.

 The Department of Driver Services (DDS) regulates Driver Improvement Clinics also referred to as Defensive Driving Clinics (DDC).
 All clinics must provide standard instructions from one of the DDS approved curriculums.

-Benefits of Defensive Driving
+Benefits of Defensive Driving (Driver Improvement)

-- Points Reduction – licensed Georgia residents may request that DDS reduce the number of points assessed against their Georgia Driver’s license up to 7 points once every 5 years.
+Points Reduction – licensed Georgia residents may request that DDS reduce the number of points assessed against their Georgia Driver’s license up to 7 points once every 5 years.

-- Suspension of License – If your license has been suspended for reasons other than DUI, you must complete the 6-hour Defensive Driving Program before your license is reinstated.
+Suspension of License – If your license has been suspended for reasons other than DUI, you must complete the 6-hour Defensive Driving Program before your license is reinstated.

-- Insurance Discounts – Most insurance companies will give you 10 – 15% discount on your insurance, if you take the 6hrs defensive driving course and have had a clean driving record for the past 3yrs
+Insurance Discounts – Most insurance companies will give you 10 – 15% discount on your insurance if you take the 6hrs defensive driving course and have had a clean driving record for the past 3yrs

-- Improvement of Driving Skills and knowledge of new driving rules & regulations (Click on FAQ Below for more information).
+Improvement of Driving Skills and knowledge of new driving rules & regulations (Click on FAQ Below for more information).

-Frequently Asked Questions About: Defensive Driving (Click on question to get answer)
+Frequently Asked Questions About Defensive Driving (Click on question to get answer)